MSO Undecidability for Hereditary Classes of Unbounded Clique-Width

-If it could be shown that every class that is $\hucw$ contains as a subclass a minimal $\hucw$ class, then showing that every minimal $\hucw$ class interprets arbitrarily large grids would suffice to prove Seese's conjecture.
+If it were the case that every class that is $\hucw$ contains as a subclass a minimal $\hucw$ class, then showing that every minimal $\hucw$ class interprets grids would suffice to prove Seese's conjecture.
 Indeed, if $\cl{C}$ interprets grids of unbounded size, so does every class that contains $\cl{C}$.
-However, as we show in Section~\ref{sec:non-minimal} below, there are indeed $\hucw$ classes that contain no minimal $\hucw$ subclass.
-This is linked to the existence of anti-chains of unbounded clique-width.
-Specifically, we establish the following three facts. \begin{enumerate} \item If $\cl{C}$ is a minimal $\hucw$ class, then it cannot contain an infinite antichain of unbounded clique-width. \item There exist $\hucw$ classes which contain no minimal such class. \item If $\cl{C}$ is a $\hucw$ class that contains no minimal class, it must contain an antichain of unbounded clique width. \end{enumerate}
+However, Korpelainen has shown~\cite{Korpelainen16} that there are $\hucw$ classes that contain no minimal $\hucw$ subclass.
+We give a construction of such a class in Section~\ref{sec:non-minimal}.
+This is linked to the existence of antichains of unbounded clique-width.
+Specifically, we establish the following facts. \begin{enumerate} \item If $\cl{C}$ is a minimal $\hucw$ class, then it cannot contain an antichain of unbounded clique-width (Theorem~\ref{thm:minimal-antichain} in Section~\ref{sec:antichain}). \item If $\cl{C}$ is an $\hucw$ class that contains no minimal class, it must contain an antichain of unbounded clique-width (Theorem~\ref{thm:non-minimal-antichain} in Section~\ref{sec:antichain}). \end{enumerate}

-From these, it follows that one could prove Seese's conjecture for finite graphs by establishing two things: (1) every antichain of unbounded clique-width interprets arbitrarily large grids; and (2) every minimal $\hucw$ class interprets arbitrarily large grids.
+From these, the theorem below follows, which suggests a programme for proving Seese's conjecture. \begin{theorem} The strong Seese conjecture holds if, and only if, both of the following are true: \begin{enumerate} \item every antichain of unbounded clique-width interprets grids; and \item every minimal $\hucw$ class interprets grids. \end{enumerate} \end{theorem}

-Before looking at these, we make a further observation that is useful in establishing interpretability of grids in the classes we consider.
-It shows that to prove that we can interpret grids, it is sufficient to interpret a class $\cl{C}$ such that we can interpret grids in $\cl{C}\!\downarrow$.

-\begin{lemma} Suppose $\cl{C}$ is a class that interprets grids.
-Let $\cl{D}$ be a class for which there exists an MSO interpretation $\Xi$ such that the hereditary closure of $\Xi(\cl{D})$ contains $\cl{C}$.
-Then $\cl{D}$ interprets grids as well. \end{lemma}